 Our branch volunteers make better work, and working lives a reality at a local level, giving their time to put ideas into practice by bringing our members together and making our voice heard in our communities.

-This year our events brochure is available exclusively online.
+Our events brochure is available exclusively online.
 We recommend you bookmark our digital brochure for easy consultation direct from your laptop or mobile device wherever you are.
 We will be updating our programme of events with even more activities over the coming months.
-You will also find all our events on our Eventbrite page.
+You will also find all our events on our Eventbrite page and on our blog.

 Special Interest Groups